-On 19 July 2012, the UK took delivery of its first Joint Strike Fighter aircraft at Lockheed Martin's Fort Worth facility in Texas USA, which commenced flying operations at Eglin Air Force Base later that year.
+In the UK the Joint Strike Fighter aircraft is now formally named and referred to as Lightning II.
+On 19 July 2012 the UK took delivery of its first Joint Strike Fighter aircraft at Lockheed Martin's Fort Worth facility in Texas USA.